Primary Navigation Mobile

 What’s it like off-road?

-Dacia’s made an effort to inject some extra 4×4 toughness into the 4×4 model.
-As well as new drive modes via a dial on the centre console (mud/sand, snow and off-road that locks power deliver to 50/50 front/rear), 4×4 models are slightly taller and benefit from impressive approach and departure angles.
+Dacia’s made an effort to inject some extra 4x4 toughness into the 4x4 model.
+As well as new drive modes via a dial on the centre console (mud/sand, snow and off-road that locks power deliver to 50/50 front/rear), 4x4 models are slightly taller and benefit from impressive approach and departure angles.

-Off-road tech in the higher models includes a front camera to see over steep hill crests and, even with the manual gearbox, engaging a gear will allow the car to crawl over terrain and even climb hills without stalling.
+Off-road tech in the higher models includes a front camera to see over steep hill crests and, with the manual gearbox, engaging a gear will allow the car to crawl over terrain and climb hills without stalling.
+The 2024 Duster can even descend hills in neutral, as the car’s tech will allow it to crawl down certain slopes at 3mph when out of gear.

-We experienced a trickier-than-expected off-road course during our time with the Duster and, while I was guided with a pro in the passenger seat, the Duster handled it all easily.
+We experienced a trickier-than-expected off-road course during our time with the Duster and, while we were guided with a pro in the passenger seat, the Duster handled it all easily.
 It’s a shame that so few Duster owners will use its off-road prowess beyond driving up the odd dusty track.